dukenewt/Levels/SECURITY.md

 - `ios/Runner/firebase_config.swift`
 - Any `*.env*`, `*.p12`, `*.mobileprovision`, `*.jks`, `*keystore*`, private keys, or credentials

 These are blocked by `.gitignore` and CI.
+CI enforces a shared list in `scripts/forbidden-paths.txt`.
 If you accidentally commit any, rotate and run history cleanup.

 ## Local Setup
 1. Ensure you have Flutter, Dart, Firebase CLI, and FlutterFire CLI installed.